Screen time for children: How much is too much?

 We see that London-based and higher-earning parents are twice as likely to use devices to keep their children entertained than any other region or income level.
 This coincides with the pressure these groups feel to buy devices in the first place.

-Every right to be concerned – How has using devices affected children?
+How has using devices affected children?